RepairYachts

 Marine electrical work is its own discipline — saltwater corrosion, galvanic isolation, and DC-AC system integration all matter in ways automotive electrical doesn't.
 Look for an ABYC-certified marine electrician (American Boat & Yacht Council) for anything beyond basic wiring.
 Common jobs: battery bank upgrades to lithium, shore-power inlet replacement, navigation electronics installation, and corrosion troubleshooting.

-No exact electrical matches yet — these are the major marine shops in New Jersey.
+No exact electrical matches yet — these are notable marine shops in New Jersey.
+Many marinas and yards offer electrical without naming it explicitly.

 Irwin Marine